clebert/pageobject/docs/api-references/class.md

 ```

 Selects the specified descendant component of this component.

-If the selected component points to multiple DOM elements, the first one is selected during an element search.
+- If the selected component points to multiple DOM elements, the first one is selected during a search.

 **Parameters:**